CCBP Homepage

 Please note that any amounts paid to students regardless of their source or nature may impact a student’s personal income taxes or Federal Financial aid.
 The extent of that impact depends on many different factors.
 So, the student(s) selected will need to consult their personal tax advisor regarding this award and if your student plans to receive federal loans or aid, he or she should contact the UA Student Financial Aid Office before accepting the fellowship.

-Service requirement associated with these fellowships is 20 hours of service per week for the funded faculty member on the community engagement research project.
+The service requirement associated with these fellowships is 20 hours of service per week for the funded faculty member on the community engagement research project.

 Download a PDF of the rubric used for the Graduate Fellowship applications here.